fazlulhaquejony/SubFeat/README.md

 ###  Datasets:

-We have used three types of datasets in this experiment; the primary structure of Protein, DNA, and RNA.
+We have used three types of datasets in this experiment; the primary structure of protein, DNA, and RNA.

 | Dataset  | Data  | Instances  | Total  | Data type  |
 | -------- | ----- | ---------- | ------ | ---------- |